felixge/can/README.md

 * index: Maps key strings to value hashes.
 Similar to trees in git.
 * commit: References previous commits and indexes.

-The basic object format is given in ABNF with the following reocuring rules:
+The basic object format is given in ABNF with the following recurring rules:

 ```
 number = 1*DIGIT